Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

 - For this course, we will be using `PostgreSQL` as our database and `valentina studio` as our database client.

-    #### Assuming th employees.sql is the path in the cmd, the command to run the sql file is as follows:
+    #### Assuming th employees.sql is the path in the cmd, and a DB called Employees is created, then the command to run the sql file is as follows:
     ```
     path: "C:\Program Files\PostgreSQL\16\bin\psql.exe" -U postgres -d Employees < employees.sql
     Password for user postgres: